Hugh X of Lusignan

-Hugh X de Lusignan, Hugh V of La Marche or Hugh I of Angoulême (c.
+Hugh X de Lusignan or Hugh V of La Marche (c.
 1183 – c.
 5 June 1249, Angoulême) was Seigneur de Lusignan and Count of La Marche in November 1219 and was Count of Angoulême by marriage.
-He was the son of Hugh IX and Agathe de Preuilly.
+He was the son of Hugh IX.

 Background

 Hugh's father, Hugh IX of Lusignan, was betrothed to marry 12-year-old Isabel of Angoulême in 1200, but King John of England married her instead.
 As a result, the entire de Lusignan family rebelled against the English king.
 Hugh IX married Agathe de Preuilly instead.